AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/overview.md

 # Overview of store options and configuration management

 There are many ways to customize your store, such as adding a custom theme, installing an extension, or enforcing a specific configuration across cloud infrastructure environments.
 You can configure settings for specific services directly in Staging and Production environments.
 You can set up multiple websites and stores.
-The Store configuration section helps you to configure these options in your local workstation and deploying specific settings across environments.
+The Store configuration helps you to configure these options in your local workstation and deploying specific settings across environments.

 To access your storefront, use the `magento-cloud url` command and answer the prompts.
 Or you can find the url in the Project web interface under **Access site**.